 Getting the current state of a service

-With the ability to create, destroy and update objects automatically the Icinga API allows the implementation of flexible automation.
-A well thought out script can make services appear and disappear seemlessly as they are implemented or removed from your environment.
+With the ability to create, destroy, and update objects automatically the Icinga API allows the implementation of flexible automation.
+A well thought out script can make services appear and disappear seamlessly as they are implemented or removed from your environment.

-The Autodiscovery is only limited by the copmplexity of the script you use.
+Autodiscovery is only limited by the complexity of the script you use.

 Here I will show an example for listing all the services on a specific host, checking their current state and output, and if both the state and the output match with the ones set by the dummy command - Deleting them.